neperfepx/neper/workflow.rst

 ========

 This document presents the (rather elementary) workflow common to `Neper <https://fepx.info>`_ and `FEPX <https://fepx.info>`_ (herein *the program*).
 The text is written specifically for users who would like to contribute to the program and for internal developers (and, ultimately, for maintainers).
 However, the workflow should be applicable to any other (average-size) program and so may also be of interest to the general reader.
-In the following, *user* denotes any user of the program, *contributor* denotes any user contributing code to the program, *developer* denotes an internal developer, and *maintainer* denotes whom has full power on the program - only *developers* and *maintainers* have access to the private repositories (and some links provided below).
+In the following, *user* denotes any user of the program, *contributor* denotes any user contributing code to the program, *developer* denotes an internal developer, and *maintainer* denotes who has full power on the program - only *developers* and *maintainers* have access to the private repositories (and some links provided below).
 No particular background on collaborative software development is assumed.

 Tools, Websites and Repositories
 --------------------------------